Clepsyd/Bank/README.md

 - If Node.js isn't installed on your system, follow the instructions here: https://nodejs.org/

 - If you wish to run the test suite:

-    - Install the dependencies:
+    - Install the dependencies: `npm install`

-    `npm install`
-    - Run the tests:
+    - Run the tests: `npm test`

-    `npm test`
-    - Run the tests with code coverage report:

-    `npm run coverage`
+    - Run the tests with code coverage report: `npm run coverage`

 ## Usage

+- Start node: `node`

+- Load the account model: `require('./lib/account')`

+- Usage example:

-For a detailed breakdown of the model, please refer to the [domain model here](DomainModel.md)
+    _For a detailed breakdown of the model, please refer to the [domain model here](DomainModel.md)_

-Usage example:

 ```javascript
 let account = new Account();